Aliases for GOLGA2 Gene

 GeneCards Summary for GOLGA2 Gene

 GOLGA2 (Golgin A2) is a Protein Coding gene.
-Among its related pathways are Cytoskeletal Signaling and Transport to the Golgi and subsequent modification.
+Diseases associated with GOLGA2 include Mucopolysaccharidosis Iii.
+Among its related pathways are Vesicle-mediated transport and Cytoskeletal Signaling.
 GO annotations related to this gene include protein kinase binding and syntaxin binding.
-An important paralog of this gene is GOLGA8G.
+An important paralog of this gene is GOLGA6B.

 UniProtKB/Swiss-Prot for GOLGA2 Gene